She had been freed from Elizabeth and Adbelle’s interrigation when the librarian kicked them out.

 [Beheading Fang!], [Rolling Crown!], [Decapitating Slash!], [Whirlwind Blade!]

 [Blazing Gatling!], [Snipe!], [Heart Seeker!], [Rapid Fire!], [Critical Barrage!]

 That’s not saying they won’t retaliate.

 “Tyvrarth Xaineit, Dragon God.
 As one who is the master of Dreaded Elipson, a weapon crafted of your tail, I order you to show them your fury.
 Gor Virkus!”

 He leapt into the air, putting himself upside down in a quick draw pose.
 The air released a loud snap then a roar of a dragon several seconds later.
 He had already cut down all spells and skills launched towards him.
 His attack wasn’t anti-magic, but the difference of skill level of players and his were too much for the enemy’s spell endure past his devastating slash.

 If there was a forest, it would ceased to exist.
 There were players standing in the meadows instead, with their upper halves separated from their legs.
-An army of thousand that opposed him vanished from a blinding sweep.
+An army of thousand that opposed him vanished from a single blinding sweep.